tudelft3d/geo2020/templates/index.md

 ##### 1. Introduction (~5 pages)

 What is the scientific problem you are aiming to solve?
 Why is it important?
-And why is it relevant to Geomatics? (make sure what you intend to do is inline with the overall learning objectives of the Geomatics programme at TU Delft)
+And why is it relevant to Geomatics? (make sure what you intend to do is in line with the overall learning objectives of the Geomatics programme at TU Delft)

 What is the main research question that you plan to answer?